killbill/killbill-integration-tests/docker/README.md

 Running the tests
 -----------------

-Either stop the log listing with Ctrl+C, or open another terminal window onto your installation.
+Either stop the log listing with Ctrl+C, or open another terminal window onto your test machine.

 You can now check the list of tests
 ```